This morning around 5:30, Angus woke me up with his high-pitched

 Later that night and during my prayers, I clearly felt God's love for me.

-He was telling me that I was doing a good job and He was proud of my efforts.
+He told me that I was doing a good job and was proud of my efforts.

 That's all the validation I could ever need.